 12. People Trails

 Throughout Columbus are more than 27 miles of paved trails called People Trails as they allow anything people-powered (bikes, walking, scooters, etc.).
+I always search out these kinds of trails when we travel as it’s nice to stretch your legs after a car ride or big meal.

 14. Mill Race Park